-- 1. Run the Oracle Universal Installer (OUI) to perform an Oracle Database installation with RAC. - 2.
+- 1. Run the Oracle Universal Installer (OUI) to perform an Oracle Database installation with the Oracle 10g Database with RAC. - 2.
 Select Cluster Installation Mode on the Specify Hardware Cluster Installation page of the Oracle Universal Installer (OUI), and select the nodes to include in your RAC database. - 3.
 On the OUI Database Configuration Types page, select the Advanced install type.

-After installing the Oracle Database software, OUI runs post-installation configuration tools, such as Network Configuration Assistant (NETCA), DBCA, and so on.
+After installing the Oracle software, OUI runs post-installation configuration tools, such as Network Configuration Assistant (NETCA), DBCA, and so on.